 Worse, you might even end up with a subpar final product.
 As they say, if you want it done right, do it yourself.

 The big lesson

 Don’t make an infographic resume just because you’ve heard it’s a popular trend.
 Remember, this is the document that’s supposed to sell you and your skills to a potential employer.
 The only time you should venture into infographic territory is when you’re 100 percent positive it will work to your advantage.

 Have you ever tried an infographic resume?
 How did it work out?

-Erik Bowitz is a professional resume consultant for a leading online resume builder company and is also a freeform career enthusiast.
+Erik Bowitz is a professional resume consultant for Copy My Resume and is also a freeform career enthusiast.
 He eats, sleeps and breathes resumes and particularly enjoys looking at the world of employment from unique and unexplored perspectives.